Anula of Anuradhapura

 Queen Anula of Anuradhapura (died 44 BC) was the first queen regnant in Sri Lankan history (48 BC – 44 BC).
-Anula initially rose to power as a consort of King Chore Naga (also known as Coranaga and Mahanaga), son of King Valagambahu of Anuradhapura.
+Anula initially rose to power as a consort of King Chora Naga (also known as Coranaga and Mahanaga), son of King Valagambahu of Anuradhapura.
 However, in her five-year reign, she poisoned her way through at least four other husbands and consorts, causing her to govern Rajarata on her own eventually.

 Queen Anula of Anuradhapura differs from another famous figure in Sri Lankan history, also named Anula.
 She is a different figure as she is King Devanampiyatissa's sister-in-law, the first woman in Sri Lanka to be ordained as a bikkhuni.
 The primary source for Anula's reign is the Mahavamsa, chapters 34 and 35.

 Life

 Queen Anula is known to have lived during the 1st century BC.
 During this era, Sri Lanka was in an unstable state as it was at war.
 Many betrayals and strife occurred due to this circumstance, causing many rulers to be overthrown.
 It is also clear that people were hungry for power – they did anything they could to obtain significant control over the place.

 Sri Lanka was also governed by the Kingdom of Anuradhapura, which was established around the 4th century BC until the 10th century AD.
 Anuradhapura was the capital of the kingdom, which was a city located in North Central Province in Sri Lanka.
 This capital was located approximately 127 miles north of Colombo, which is the island's current capital.
 The city is now known as the UNESCO World Heritage Site.

 In the 1st century BC, the Anuradhapura Kingdom was administered by an individual named Chora Naga, who is a progeny of Vijaya, which was known as Mahanaga.
 According to the Mahavamsa, Chora Naga, the son of Vattagamani Abhaya, was perceived as a dissident figure during the time by which his father's successor – Mahakuli – ruled.
 When Mahaculi Mahatissa died, Coranaga took over his position and became the new King of Anuradhapura.
 He was known to have ruled the kingdom for approximately 12 years.

 Chora Naga destroyed “eighteen viharas (Buddhist monasteries),” as stated by the Mahavamsa, in a time by which he couldn't find refuge or protection during the rebellion era.
 The Mahavamsa claims he is a “fool” because of this occurrence.